 Telotristat may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - swelling of your hands, feet, or legs

 - decreased appetite

 Some side effects can be serious.
-If you experience any of these symptoms, stop taking telotristat and call your doctor immediately:
+If you experience any of these symptoms, stop taking telotristat and call your doctor immediately or get emergency treatment: